-I have extensive training as an energetic herbalist, priestess, flower essence practitioner, poet, and professor.
+I have extensive training as a clinical herbalist, flower essence practitioner, priestess, poet, and professor.

-I hold certificates from Lupo Passero of Twin Star School of Herbal & Energetic Studies, Brittany Nickerson of Thyme Herbal School, and I have been trained in Astrological Herbalism (reading patterns of wellness and dis-ease through your birth chart) by Sajah Popham of Evolutionary Herbalism.
+I hold certificates from Brittany Nickerson of Thyme Herbal School where I was an advanced apprentice and trained in community herbalism and Ayurvedic healing modalities, Twin Star School of Herbal & Energetic Studies where I was trained by Lupo Passero, and I have studied Astrological Herbalism (reading patterns of wellness and dis-ease through your birth chart) by Sajah Popham of Evolutionary Herbalism.
 I studied holistic approaches to Lyme Disease at the CommonWealth Center for Holistic Herbalism.
-And I have Practitioner Skills training from Karyn Sanders and Sarah Holmes of Blue Otter School of Herbal Medicine.
+And I have extensive practitioner skills training from Karyn Sanders and Sarah Holmes of Blue Otter School of Herbal Medicine.

 w i t h / i n